20 Best Calf Exercises For Mass and Strength

 Jumping Jack is a popular aerobic exercise that involves jumping while simultaneously spreading the legs wide and raising the arms overhead.

-It is a full-body exercise that helps to improve cardiovascular fitness, increase calorie burn, and engage multiple muscle groups.
+It is a full-body exercise that improves cardiovascular fitness, increases calorie burn, and engages multiple muscle groups.

 Jumping jacks